Demonware/bladerunner/README.md

 You can use the following options with bladerunner:

 	-f --filename			Load commands from a file
-	-h --help		This help screen
+	-h --help				Display the help screen
 	-j --jumpbox			Specify the jumpbox hostname
 	-k --keyfile			Use a non-default ssh key
 	-m --match				Match a specific shell prompt
 	-n --no-password		No password prompt
 	-p --password			Supply the password on the command line -P --jumpbox-password	Use a different password for the jumpbox -s --second-password	Second password
 	-t --time-delay			Add a time delay between hosts
 	-u --username			Use a different user name to connect -U --jumpbox-username	Use a different username for the jumpbox -v --verbose			Verbose output

 Tip: Using a file with a list of commands in it is an easy way to execute complex